 We'd like to see Simple Mode and its rudimentary warning messages become a Sensitivity mode option, available with a button-click, rather than buried deep in the menu options.
 The users most likely to prefer this setting are also the least likely to be amenable to switching to Advanced Mode and wading into User Preferences to select it.

 The Max Ci clearly benefits from its new front radar antenna and revised signal processing.
-On the all-important Ka band, the Escort Passport Max Ci delivered the longest radar range we've seen in 27 years of testing radar detectors.
-It had an astounding 76 percent longer 34.7 GHz Ka-band range and 64 percent more range on 35.5 GHz Ka band than the 9500ci.
+On the all-important Ka band, the Escort Passport Max Ci delivered better range than the 9500ci.

 On the nearly-extinct X band the Escort Passport Max Ci was within a few feet of the 9500ci and it had 27 percent better K-band range.
-Higher sensitivity on K leads to more false alarms from vehicle-borne radar, an issue largely solved by using the Auto LoK mode.
+Higher sensitivity on K leads to more false alarms from vehicle-borne radar, an issue somewhat helped by using the Auto LoK mode.

 Meter Displays (continued)